-For the holiday season, 3D-PT is planning on selling household items, including fridge magnets (make video), fridge hooks (put on etsy and link), and other household items.
+For the holiday season, 3D-PT is planning on selling household items, including fridge magnets, fridge hooks, and other household items.

 Make a Hole!!!

 If you think about designing a solid object, then to embed a magnet you have to create a cavity for the magnet.

 For this I wanted to design a magnet that would let you know if the dishwasher was filled with clean or dirty dishes.
 While there are plenty of designs on Thingiverse I wanted to make one with embed magnets.

 From past magnet designs, I figured out you can still have a magnet 1 mm off the build plate and still have it work as a fridge magnet.

 Once you create the cavity, you then go onto finish the rest of the design.
 For this I wanted something that you could rotate 180 degrees to show if the dishwasher was clean or dirty.

 For this project I wanted to change the color for the lettering, and to pause the print while I place the magnets into the prints.
 From previous magnets I found it takes some time to place all the magnets, so you’ll need to give yourself time to place the magnets before resuming the print.

 In Cura, I used the Post processing extension to add the G-code command to pause at layer height X to pause the print.

 ( show pics of print or make video, insert here)